colindean/talks/_drafts_and_notes/meaningful_ai/notes.md

 **Hallucination**: LLMs will occasionally synthesize information that matches some pattern, but not reality. (from the same paper!)

+> A computer can never be held accountable, therefore a computer must never make a management decision"
+>
+> — IBM

 ## Good projects

 ### [Fight Health Insurance](https://fighthealthinsurance.com/)